-(And) Delivery Risk: Failure to deliver the service in an effective manner which meets the requirements of the organisation. use or Performance Monitoring There are agreed KPIs for the process which align with the business plan requirements and are independently monitored, with corrective action taken in a timely manner. toot Ca Indicat Financial Constraint The process operates within the agreed financial budget for the year. Ľ Resilience Good practice to respond to business interruption events and to enhance economic, effective and efficient delivery is adopted.
+Performance Monitoring There are agreed KPIs for the process which align with the business plan requirements and are independently monitored, with corrective action taken in a timely manner.
+Financial Constraint The process operates within the agreed financial budget for the year.
+Resilience Good practice to respond to business interruption events and to enhance economic, effective and efficient delivery is adopted.